Payroll Management Payroll Management

 Private Schools

 Leave Policy for Employees – All private school staff are eligible for paid annual leaves in October (up until Diwali) and Summer (starting in May).
 If a non-permanent employee worked for the bulk of the previous term or will continue working after the vacation, they should be paid their vacation compensation.
-The employee will be entitled to pay for working days before the vacation as well as vacation money if the education officer is persuaded that the person was fired to avoid paying vacation salary.
+The employee will be entitled to pay for working days before the vacation and vacation money if the education officer is persuaded that the person was fired to avoid paying vacation salary.

-Private school students are not entitled a leave; rather, it is up to them to request one.
+Private school students are not entitled to leave; rather, it is up to them to request one.
 Applications for absences other than casual or extension must be submitted in advance, either within seven days of the beginning day of absence.
 If not, non-permanent workers are seen as having given up the job after seven days.

 Except for school leaders, teaching and non-teaching staff members may occasionally be granted casual leaves depending on the State Government’s orders.
 Any casual leave may be taken with no more than two additional holidays.
 Other holidays before or after casual leaves exceeding two leaves are an integral part of informal leaves.
 Within two periods of casual leave, Sundays and holidays are considered part of those leaves.
 In this scenario, Saturdays and other half-working days are one full leave day.
 By working the other half, one can take unscheduled half-day leaves.
 The Act outlines a variety of specific casual leaves, such as those for family planning procedures, etc.